CPAN-Security/security.metacpan.org/presentations/pts2024-cra-update.md

 * Presentation from 2023 is still _mostly correct_ (80-90%), and many of the concerns and worries laid out there are **still relevant**

-* CRA updated March 12th 2024, accepted by EU Parliament vote.
-* Becomes EU law when finalized text to be signed.
-This is likely to happen very soon (as of April 22, 2024)

 * A new role was specified in December 2023 – the Open Source Software **Steward**
     * The purpose of this role is to help FOSS communities become an active part in the new security landscape without having to worry about the liability risks